 Whilst we may use social networking platforms for communications, we won’t ask you to supply personal information publicly over these platforms.
 Sometimes we’ll invite you to send your details to us via private messaging, for example, to answer a question you have raised about your account.

 Any personal information that you contribute to the publicly accessible sections of social media applications can be read, collected and used by other users of the application.
 We have little or no control over these other users and cannot guarantee that any information that you contribute to any social media applications will be handled in accordance with our privacy standards.

 If we receive a privacy complaint it will be treated seriously and dealt with promptly, in a confidential manner and in accordance with our internal complaints handling procedures.
 We’ll contact you if we require any additional information from you and will notify you in writing of the investigation’s outcome.
-We will work to respond to your complaint as quickly as possible; normally within 30 days of receiving your complaint.

 If your complaint is not resolved by us to your satisfaction, you may refer your complaint to the Office of the Australian Information Commissioner (OAIC).